Swim Lessons

 Dive into a world of water fun and bonding with our Parent & Child Swim Lessons!
 Designed for infants and toddlers, this program introduces little ones to the water in a safe and supportive environment.
 Parents join their children in the pool, making it a perfect opportunity to strengthen your bond while your child explores body positions, blows bubbles, and learns fundamental safety and aquatic skills.

-SWIM LESSON ACADEMY | 4-14 Years
+ELEMENTARY SWIM LESSONS | 6-10 Years

-ADULT SWIM LESSONS | 15 years and older
+ADULT SWIM LESSONS | 18+ years

 You're never too old to learn how to swim!
 In these adult-only small group lessons, you will develop basic swimming skills that will help you be safe and confident in and around the water.
 Built for beginners all the way to learning how to properly swim laps.